|

 Table control based on a data file - The new colors in the Table control are preserved until they are changed again.

-- The new color of a row or cell is not preserved: when scrolling the content of the Table control vertically or horizontally, the new color of the row or cell is lost when the row is no longer displayed in the Table control.
+- The color change associated with a line or cell is not memorized: when dequeueing (vertically and horizontally) the contents of the Table file field, the color change associated with the line or cell is lost when the line "exits" the Table control.

 To preserve the new color, it must be called in the display process of a row in the Table control.